ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   If present, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
 Each element of the CBOR array in the "audience2" parameter MUST be a CBOR text string, with value the identifier of one RS in the group-audience.

-  The element of the CBOR array referring to an RS in the group-audience SHOULD have the same value that would be used to identify that RS through the "audience" parameter of an Access Token Request to the AS (see {{Section 5.8.1 of RFC9200}}) and of an Access Token Response from the AS (see {{Section 5.8.2 of RFC9200}}), when requesting and issuing an access token for that individual RS.
+  The element of the CBOR array referring to an RS in the group-audience SHOULD have the same value that would be used to identify that RS through the "audience" parameter of an access token request to the AS (see {{Section 5.8.1 of RFC9200}}) and of an access token response from the AS (see {{Section 5.8.2 of RFC9200}}), when requesting and issuing an access token for that individual RS.

   The "audience2" parameter is REQUIRED if the "rs_cnf2" parameter is present.
 In such a case, the i-th element of the CBOR array in the "audience2" parameter MUST be the identifier of the RS whose public key is specified as the i-th element of the CBOR array in the "rs_cnf2" parameter.

 ### Example

-{{fig-example-AS-to-C-rs_cnf2}} shows an example of Access Token Response from the AS to C, following the issue of an access token for a group-audience composed of two RSs "rs1" and "rs2", and bound to C's public key as asymmetric PoP key.
-The Access Token Response includes the access token, as well as the parameters "audience2" and "rs_cnf2".
+{{fig-example-AS-to-C-rs_cnf2}} shows an example of access token response from the AS to C, following the issue of an access token for a group-audience composed of two RSs "rs1" and "rs2", and bound to C's public key as asymmetric PoP key.
+The access token response includes the access token, as well as the parameters "audience2" and "rs_cnf2".
 These specify the public key of the two RSs as intended recipients of the access token and the identifiers of those two RSs, respectively.

 ~~~~~~~~~~~
-   Access Token Response
+   Access token response

    Header: Created (Code=2.01)
    Content-Format: 19 (application/ace+cbor)